Why to take part in architecture competition ?

 To begin, as students and practising architects, you should always seek opportunities to exercise your creativity and experiment with new concepts.
 No matter what stage you are in your career, there will always be limitations to your creativity, whether that’s due to the client, budget, deadlines or software’s that you may be using.
 Within your office or university, you will always be presented with restrictions which prevents you from exploring your creativity.
 Over a period of time, you could be exhausting your creativity and become somewhat demotivated.

 Architecture competitions give you the opportunity to step out of your day-to-day routine and test new concepts and ideas that you have.
+These competitions invite architects to showcase their innovative designs for compact living.
 They give you the ability to make mistakes and learn from them, which is something you’re unable to do in the real world without losing your job or receiving a bad grade in class.
+Collaboration is also a key component in these competitions, as architects often work with other professionals to enhance their designs.
 Essentially, across any profession you can’t be successful without making mistakes along the way and competitions gives you this chance.

 As practising architects, creativity in our line of work is important.
 In competing, the more out-of-the-box creative ideas you have, the better.
 Depending on what competition you enter, use them to further the ideas you may have had during the studio or within the office and most importantly, ensure you flex your creative muscles.
 To find that killer creative idea, sometimes it is useful to source previous examples of work and luckily for you, we competitions.archi have a 2019 Architecture Competition Yearbook that is full of truly inspiring projects and ideas.